prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 236 - Contents of the Statement of response

 1. The Statement of response shall contain:
-	- (a) the names of the respondent and the respondent ’s representative ;
+	- (a) the names of the respondent and the respondent 's representative ;
 	- (b) postal and electronic addresses for service on the respondent and the names and addresses of the persons authorised to accept service ;
 	- (c) the action number of the appeal file ; and
 	- (d) a response to the grounds of appeal.